 Adding the effect

-In order to add the effect, you need to open the advanced options.
+To add the effect, you need to open the advanced options.
 There you can see two sections.
 The first one lets you choose the trigger, the action that is triggering the ad to show up.

 You can either show up the ad right away, using an effect or whether to display the ad after a few seconds.